 - Additional deduction of Rs.1.5 lakh for interest paid on loans for affordable housing (purchase of houses up to Rs.45 lakh) borrowed up to March 31, 2020.
 This will come up to enhanced interest reduction of up to Rs.3.5 lakh on loans for self-occupied properties of affordable homes.

-- Interest paid on home loan taken from the employer, friend or private lender is also eligible for tax deduction under section 24 of IT act provided a certificate should be obtained from the lender on this effect.
-However, principal repayment of such loan is not eligible for deduction under Sec 80C.
+- Interest paid on home loan taken from the employer, friend or private lender is also eligible for tax deduction under section 24 of the IT act provided a certificate should be obtained from the lender on this effect.
+However, the principal repayment of such a loan is not eligible for deduction under Sec 80C.

 - A deduction of Rs.25, 000 can be claimed as deduction under sec 80D for insurance of self, spouse and dependent children.
 An additional deduction for insurance of parents is available to the extent of Rs.25, 000 if parents are less than 60 years of age or Rs.50, 000/- if parents are more than 60 years old.
 In case, a taxpayer’s age and parents age is 60 years or above, the maximum deduction available under this section is to the extent of Rs.100000/- (Rs.50000+Rs.50000=100000)

-- Disability related tax benefit in case of the dependent spouse, child, parent or sibling who is disabled.
+- Disability-related tax benefit in case of the dependent spouse, child, parent or sibling who is disabled.
 A deduction of Rs.75000/- for partial disability and Rs.125000/- for severe disability.
 The full amount of deduction will be allowed, without insisting bills/insurance premium paid by the income tax office.

 - Tax rebate allowed on medical treatment expenditure for treatment of specified diseases like malignant cancer, or AIDS for self and dependents, the deduction allowed up to Rs.40000/-under section 80DDB

-- From FY 2018-’19 onwards increase in deduction limit for medical expenditure for certain critical illness like malignant cancer, or AIDS increased to Rs.1 lakh for all senior citizens of above 60 years under section 80 DDB.
+- From FY 2018-’19 onwards increase in deduction limit for medical expenditure for certain critical illnesses like malignant cancer, or AIDS increased to Rs.1 lakh for all senior citizens of above 60 years under section 80 DDB.